 External power supplies – commonly called power adaptors – are used to recharge or power products such as laptops, mobile phones, modems, printers, and other extra low voltage products.
 They are often supplied along with the product they power.

-External power supplies are covered by energy efficiency regulations – even if they come packaged with an appliance or product that may have its own energy efficiency regulations.
+External power supplies are covered by energy efficiency regulations – even if they come packaged with an appliance or product with its own energy efficiency regulations.

 Is your product regulated?